 If you are emotionally inflexible, or rigid, you don't like change and you tend to have trouble allowing the outside world and the people around you to make changes.
 This can make you heavy-handed, bossy and authoritarian with those around you.
 You sometimes browbeat or otherwise hinder someone you care about from using his own will to operate his own life.
 As an inflexible person, you are afraid of change because you are afraid of the unknown, and you will do almost anything to avoid the unfamiliar.

 Becoming More Flexible

 If you would like to become more flexible, look at the following areas for potential change: Take some time to listen to someone you care about.
-Practice feeling out what direction she wishes to take in his life by letting her express her preferences, rather than telling her what direction you think she should take.
+Practice feeling out what direction she wishes to take in her life by letting her express her preferences, rather than telling her what direction you think she should take.
 This will develop your flexibility by helping you see things from the other person's point of view.

 You also enhance flexibility by developing a strong interest in finding answers to life's questions, and being open to the new truths that cross your path as you discover what the answers are.
 Not only will this help you find knowledge that will expand your horizons as a person, but it will make you more flexible by enabling you to move more easily into new areas and novel approaches to life.

 Flexibility also comes from purposely placing yourself in a situation where you need to work together and cooperate with someone.
 Cooperating develops your willingness to yield or compromise and makes you more flexible by sometimes giving up your usual way of doing things in favor of another person's methods.